-With our dynamic Time Delays, you can automate emails leading up to a given date at certain points in time, send an email(s) on the date itself, and then send follow up emails after the date all within a single flow.
+With dynamic time delays, you can automate emails leading up to a given date at certain points in time, send an email(s) on the date itself, and then send follow up emails after the date all within a single flow.

 If your flow counts down to a given date, we will automatically insert recipients into the appropriate place in your flow series when the date is set on their profile and they qualify to enter.
 This means not everyone will start at the beginning of a sequence when counting down to a date, if for example, you don't acquire someone's date property that far in advance.

 Configure a Date Property Trigger

-When you first choose the Date Property trigger, you will be prompted to select which specific date property you would like to trigger the flow.
+When you first choose the date property trigger, you will be prompted to select which specific property you would like to trigger the flow.

 All date-based profile properties in your account will appear in the dropdown menu for selection.